Ravenbrook/mps/manual/source/topic/scanning.rst

     :term:`Fix` a :term:`reference`.

-    ``ss`` is the :term:`scan state` that was passed to the scan method.
+    ``ss`` is the :term:`scan state` that was passed to the :term:`scan method`.

     ``ref_io`` points to the reference.

-    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated, and the scan method must continue to scan the :term:`block`.
-If it returns any other result, the :term:`scan method` must return that result as soon as possible, without fixing any further references.
+    Returns :c:macro:`MPS_RES_OK` if successful.
+In this case the reference may have been updated, and so the scan method must store the updated reference back to the region being scanned.
+The scan method must continue to scan the :term:`block`.

+    If it returns any other result, the scan method must return that result as soon as possible, without fixing any further references.

     This macro must only be used within a :term:`scan method`, between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`.